Our Approach To

 How the process will work

 Our process is designed to be clear, efficient and secure.
-The speed at which this process is completed is dependant on the nature of the matter, most clients complete it quickly once documents are provided.
+The speed at which this process is completed is dependant on the nature of your matter, most clients complete it quickly once documents are provided.
 This process will occur once you have made contact with us to provide you with a service.

 1. Scope the matter

-A Harwood Andrews representative will gather information from you regarding your matter to determine whether the service we provide is a designated service that will require AML/CTF checks.
+A Harwood Andrews representative will gather information from you regarding your matter to determine whether the service we will provide is a designated service that will require AML/CTF checks.
 If your matter does fall under a designated service, you will incure a small charge for the AML check on your cost agreement.

-2. Scope of Engagement Provided
+2. Scope of engagement provided

 3. Agree to commence engagement